 The introduction of combination chemotherapy treatments in the 1970s transformed this situation and modern series shows a cure rate for high risk patients of 86% using EMA/CO chemotherapy (Newlands 1991, Bower 1997).
 This combination of drugs delivers a dose intense treatment with the 5 chemotherapy agents, delivered in two groups one week apart as shown in Table 3b.
 This approach to chemotherapy, rather than the more usual 3 or 4 weekly cycles used in other malignancies, appears to be the most effective approach to this rapidly proliferating malignancy.
 However, these drugs are fairly myelosuppressive and G-CSF support is frequently helpful.

 Fortunately serious or life threatening toxicity is rare and the majority of patients tolerate treatment without any major problems.
 As in the low risk situation, treatment is continued for 6 weeks after the normalisation of the hCG.
-In selected patients we reduce the dose of etoposide after the hCG falls to normal, to contain the total dose exposure and so minimise the potential risk of developing secondary malignancies.

 Of the high risk patients treated with EMA/CO, approximately 17% develop resistance to this combination and require a change to second line drug treatment.
 In this situation we generally use the EP/EMA regimen as shown in Table 3c which incorporates cisplatin and a further dose of etoposide replacing the vincristine and cyclophosphamide.
 This treatment combined with surgery mostly to the uterus for defined areas of drug resistant disease, produces a cure rate approaching 90% in this relatively small group of patients (Newlands 2000).